Diagnostics for Deep Neural Networks with Automated Copy/Paste Attacks: Methods

-\textbf{Embeddings:} We took the $N=$ 265,457 natural patches and $M=10$ adversarial patches, and passed them through the target network to get an $L=512$-dimensional embedding of each using the post-ReLU latents from the penultimate (avgpooling) layer.
+\textbf{Embeddings:} We used the $N=$ 265,457 natural patches along with $M=10$ adversarial patches, and passed them through the target network to get an $L$-dimensional embedding of each using the post-ReLU latents from the penultimate (avgpooling) layer of the target network.
 The result was a nonnegative $N \times L$ matrix $U$ of natural patch embeddings and a $M \times L$ matrix $V$ of adversarial patch embeddings.
 A different $V$ must be computed for each attack, but $U$ only needs to be computed once.
 This plus the fact that embedding the natural patches does not require insertion into a set of source images makes SNAFUE much more efficient than a brute-force search.
 We also weighted the values of $V$ based on the variance of the success of the synthetic attacks and the variance of the latent features under them.
-See Appendix \apref{app:details} for these details.
+Details are in \apref{app:details}.

 \textbf{Selecting natural patches:} We then obtained the $N \times M$ matrix $S$ of cosine similarities between $U$ and $V$.
-We took the $K'=300$ patches that had the highest maximum similarity, excluding ones whose classifications from the target network included the target class in the top 10 classes.
-Finally, we evaluated all $K'$ natural patches under random insertion locations over all 50 source images from the ImageNet validation set and subsampled the $K=10$ that increased the target network's post-softmax confidence in the target class the most.
-Screening the $K'$ identified natural patches for the best 10 caused only a marginal increase in computational overhead because this method was mainly bottlenecked by the cost of training the adversarial patches (for 64 batches of 32 insertions each).
+We took the $K'=300$ patches that had the highest similarity to \emph{any} of the synthetic images, excluding ones whose classifications from the target network included the target class in the top 10 classes.
+Finally, we evaluated all $K'$ natural patches under random insertion locations over all 50 source images from the validation set and subsampled the $K=10$ natural patches that increased the target network's post-softmax confidence in the target class the most.
+Screening the $K'$ natural patches for the best 10 caused only a marginal increase in computational overhead.
+The method was mainly bottlenecked by the cost of training the synthetic adversarial patches (for 64 batches of 32 insertions each).

+\textbf{Automation of interpretations:} Unlike previous proofs of concept, SNAFUE does not rely on a human in the loop.
+However, we still rely on a human after the loop for analyzing the final results and making a final interpretation by default.
+To test how easily this may be automatable, we test a method for turning many images into a single caption in \apref{app:humans}.